preciofishbone/OmniaDocsG2/blocks/process-blocks/process-status/index.rst

 .. image:: process-status-block.png

-There are now settings available.
+There are no settings available.